manuelfdng-insight/ingenious-hr-demo/README.md

 # CV Analysis Tool

-A Streamlit-based application that analyzes multiple CV/resume documents against user-defined criteria, providing detailed feedback and comparison tools for recruitment processes.
+A Streamlit-based application that analyzes multiple CV/resume documents using a sophisticated AI model, providing detailed feedback and comparison tools for recruitment processes.

 ![CV Analysis Tool](images/homepage.png)

 ## Overview

-The CV Analysis Tool interfaces with the Ingenious API to help recruiters and hiring managers efficiently evaluate multiple candidate CVs against specific job requirements.
-The application provides a user-friendly interface for uploading documents, defining evaluation criteria, and reviewing analysis results with visual comparisons.
+The CV Analysis Tool interfaces with an Azure-hosted FastAgent API to help recruiters and hiring managers efficiently evaluate multiple candidate CVs against job requirements.
+The application provides a user-friendly interface for uploading documents and reviewing analysis results with visual comparisons.

 ### Key Features

 - **Multi-CV Upload**: Support for PDF, DOCX, and TXT file formats
-- **Customizable Criteria**: Define specific evaluation criteria for candidate assessment
+- **AI-Powered Analysis**: Detailed evaluation using a sophisticated AI analysis engine
-- **Individual Analysis**: Detailed breakdown of each CV against specified criteria
+- **Individual Analysis**: Comprehensive breakdown of each CV against predefined criteria
 - **Match Scoring**: Visual representation of how well each candidate matches requirements
 - **Comparative Summary**: At-a-glance view of all candidates' match percentages
 - **Feedback System**: Rate the quality of analysis to improve future results